google/capillary/demo/README.md

 registers that public key with the demo application server and also requests a new E2E-encrypted message to be sent.

-1. The demo Android app receives that ciphertext, and passes it to the Capillary SDK to decrypt.
+1. The demo Android app receives that ciphertext, and passes it to the Capillary library to decrypt.

-1. SDK successfully decrypts that ciphertext and passes the plaintext back to the demo Android app, which displays the plaintext as a notification.
+1. The Capillary library successfully decrypts that ciphertext and passes the plaintext back to the demo Android app, which displays the plaintext as a notification.